 Properly Handling Raw Milk

 Many people are concerned with consuming raw milk.
-However, fresh milk straight from the milk cow is very clean and safe to consume.
-The trouble comes when your milk touches contaminated tools or containers you’re working with.
+However, fresh milk straight from a healthy milk cow is very clean and safe to consume.
+(Source) The trouble comes when your milk touches contaminated tools or containers you’re working with, or is contaminated through unsanitary conditions and practices.

-It seems our great, great grandparents knew the health benefits of unpasteurized milk long before we did.
+It seems our great-great-grandparents knew the health benefits of unpasteurized raw milk long before we did.
 They were consuming it for centuries before pasteurization became normal practice.

 You will want to be sure all your tools and equipment have been washed well in hot soapy water.
 And be sure you’re following proper food safety practices before any raw milk comes into contact with the tool.

-This means everything from the hands that are milking the cow, the bucket or container you’re milking into, the jars you’re storing the milk in, the funnels you’re using… EVERYTHING! needs to be nice and clean.
+This means everything from the hands that are milking the cow, the bucket or container you’re milking into, the jars you’re storing the milk in, the funnels you’re using, even the teats of the animal… EVERYTHING needs to be nice and clean.

 Anatomy of Raw Milk